fowazalghamdi/z1x-xrp-wallet/README.md

 # z1x-xrp-wallet
 ## Private ripple / xrp wallet & explorer<br/>

-👍 OS independent, runs in any browser offline and online, on any device.<br/>
+👍 OS independent, runs in any browser on any device, offline and online.<br/>
 👍 runs without installation, just unzip the files in your chosen folder and open it in your browser.<br/>
-👍 OFFLINE safe order(transaction) signing<br/>
+👍 OFFLINE safe order/transaction signing<br/>
 👍 ONLINE safe order submission without secret keys<br/>
 👍 MULTISIG & REGULARKEY running app copies on multiple devices<br/>
 🚧👷🛠️ ***HOOKS*** <br/>